 By Race and Ethnicity

-A record 31 percent of new graduate students are students of color, compared with 25 percent in 2012.
-African-Americans represent the largest student of color graduate population with 781 students.
+Thirty-two percent of graduate students are students of color, compared with 28 percent in 2013.
+African-Americans represent the largest student of color graduate population with 846 students.

-A total of 1,007 graduate students are international students (on F1 and J1 visas).
-Students come from over 60 countries, with one-third from China, followed by Saudi Arabia, India and Canada.
-Fifty-one percent of international students are women.
+A total of 945 graduate students are international students (on F1 and J1 visas).
+Students come from about 70 countries, with nearly one-third from China, followed by Saudi Arabia and South Korea.

-A total of 806 students enrolled in the College of Law this fall, a 4 percent increase from 2015.
-Most law students are enrolled in the JD day program—73 percent—with 25 percent in the evening program and 2 percent in the LLM program.
+A total of 823 students enrolled in the College of Law this fall, a 2 percent increase from 2016.
+Most law students are enrolled in the JD day program—75 percent—with 14 percent in the evening program, 9 percent in the Master of Jurisprudence (MJ) program and 2 percent in the LLM program.